 - Bake at 350°F for 14-16 minutes.
 Test the cupcakes for doneness by inserting a toothpick into the center of the cupcake.
 If the toothpick comes out clean, the cupcakes are done.
 Cool Completely.

 - For the filling: In a medium-sized sauce pan, combine the blackberries with the sugar and flour stir well.
-Then add the lemon juice and bourbon.
+Then add the lemon juice, bourbon and mint leaves.
 Cook over medium-high heat until mixture starts to breakdown, boil and bubble, stirring frequently.

 - Reduce heat and simmer for another 5 minutes, stirring occasionally until the blackberry sauce starts to thicken.

 - Remove from heat and allow the sauce to cool completely, refrigerating to help speed up the process.
 Sauce will thicken more as it cools.

 - Once the filling has cooled, cut out the center of the cupcake using a knife or a cupcake corer.
 Fill the center of the cupcake with blackberry sauce.
 Set the leftovers aside.

 - For the frosting: Cut the butter into pieces, about 1 tablespoon size.
 Using the paddle attachment, whip the butter for 3-4 minutes, scraping down the bowl occasionally.
 Beat the butter until it looks lighter in color.

 - Alternate slowly adding the powdered sugar, 1 cup at a time, with the liquid ingredients, mixing on low speed until it’s incorporated into the butter.
 Then increase the speed to high and beat for 30-60 seconds.
 Repeat until all your powdered sugar and liquid ingredients have been added.
 Once all the ingredients have been added, beat at a high speed for about 2-3 minutes until the frosting is light and fluffy.

 - In a large piping bag fitted with a large open round tip, pipe the frosting onto the cupcakes.